-Moving away from the Hubba Hubbas succesfull design, MSR has incoveniently decided to use an exoskeleton design that helps the interior stay dry during setup.
+Moving away from the Hubba Hubbas successful design, MSR has inconveniently decided to use an exoskeleton design that helps the interior stay dry during setup.
 As good as it sounds, however, this also means that outer and inner tents cannot be pitched separately.
 In hot weather, the tent has become more like a portable sauna than a place where to sleep.
-While it does have two small vents and an OK extreme weather protection, the tent’s overall ventilation capabilities are very limited.
+While it does have two small vents and OK extreme weather protection, the tent’s overall ventilation capabilities are very limited.

 5.CUSTOMER SERVICE AND SUPPORT

 The best thing about buying your products from large and well-established brands is that their customer service is often impeccable.
 When you are on the road and constantly moving location, having a prompt response and support is crucial.
 Even more so if you have bought a product that is specifically designed for a cycle tourer such as yourself since you will expect an understanding of your current nomad situation.

 This is something we didn’t receive from MSR.
 While they pride themselves in having “technical support you can trust”, our experience and that of fellow cycle tourers was a complete disappointment.

 With a very lengthy correspondence, with days of waiting between emails, and money spent on international calls to get a simple follow up, this is just something you cannot afford to deal with if you need your tent to be replaced.
 In our case, we had to buy a new tent (an excessive amount of money out of our travel budget), whilst we had to ship our Hubba Tour at our own expenses in order for them to inspect it.
 After nearly 3 months since first contacting them, we have just finally received a refund and are very relieved to be done with this odyssey.

 Whilst we cherish technological innovation in the wide outdoor market and positively understand that there is always an area for improvement for newly designed products, the experience with the support team and the amount of consideration received will ultimately make it or break it.